tldr-pages/tlrc/README.md

 # Automatically update the cache when it is if it is older than max_age hours.
 auto_update = true
 max_age = 336
 # Specify a list of desired page languages.
-If it is empty, all languages are downloaded.
+If it is empty, languages specified in
+# the LANG and LANGUAGE environment variables are downloaded.
 # English is implied and will always be downloaded.
 # You can see a list of language codes here: https://github.com/tldr-pages/tldr
 # Example: ["de", "pl"]